 Abstract

-An outbreak of acute hepatitis of unknown aetiology in children was reported in Scotland in April 20221 and has now been identified in 35 countries2.
-Several recent studies have suggested an association with human adenovirus (HAdV), a virus not commonly associated with hepatitis.
-Here we report a detailed case-control investigation and find an association between adeno-associated virus (AAV2) infection and host genetics in disease susceptibility.
-Using next-generation sequencing (NGS), reverse transcription-polymerase chain reaction (RT-PCR), serology and in situ hybridisation (ISH), we detected recent infection with AAV2 in the plasma and liver samples of 26/32 (81%) hepatitis cases versus 5/74 (7%) of controls.
-Further, AAV2 was detected within ballooned hepatocytes alongside a prominent T cell infiltrate in liver biopsies.
-In keeping with a CD4+ T-cell-mediated immune pathology, the Human Leucocyte Antigen (HLA) class II DRB1*04:01 allele was identified in 25/27 cases (93%), compared with a background frequency of 10/64 (16%; p=5.49 x 10-12).
-In summary, we report an outbreak of acute paediatric hepatitis associated with AAV2 infection (most likely acquired as a coinfection with HAdV which is required as a "helper virus" to support AAV2 replication) and HLA class II-related disease susceptibility.
+An outbreak of acute hepatitis of unknown aetiology in children was reported in Scotland 1 in April 2022 and has now been identified in 35 countries 2.
+Several recent studies have suggested an association with human adenovirus with this outbreak, a virus not commonly associated with hepatitis.
+Here we report a detailed case–control investigation and find an association between adeno-associated virus 2 (AAV2) infection and host genetics in disease susceptibility.
+Using next-generation sequencing, PCR with reverse transcription, serology and in situ hybridization, we detected recent infection with AAV2 in plasma and liver samples in 26 out of 32 (81%) cases of hepatitis compared with 5 out of 74 (7%) of samples from unaffected individuals.
+Furthermore, AAV2 was detected within ballooned hepatocytes alongside a prominent T cell infiltrate in liver biopsy samples.
+In keeping with a CD4 + T-cell-mediated immune pathology, the human leukocyte antigen (HLA) class II HLA-DRB1*04:01 allele was identified in 25 out of 27 cases (93%) compared with a background frequency of 10 out of 64 (16%; P = 5.49 × 10 −12).
+In summary, we report an outbreak of acute paediatric hepatitis associated with AAV2 infection (most likely acquired as a co-infection with human adenovirus that is usually required as a ‘helper virus’ to support AAV2 replication) and disease susceptibility related to HLA class II status.

 Original language | English |